There are many recreational opportunities available at West Rock.

 The closest option is to park on Valerie Court, located only 0.1 miles away toward Wintergreen Avenue.
 Walk carefully along the shoulder of Main Street back to the Lake Wintergreen parking lot.

 The state has an overflow parking lot located on Wintergreen Avenue, a right turn when coming from the Lake Wintergreen lot.
-From this lot, follow the path down to the Red Trail by the lake.
+From this lot, follow the wide path down to the Red Trail by the lake.
+This lot is supposed to be open weekends, but the state has almost no staff for the park, so it has been closed the times I have driven by it.

 A third option during non-school hours is to park at Wintergreen Interdistrict Magnet School at 670 Wintergreen Avenue, Hamden, near the turn for Main Street, which is a 0.25-mile walk.
 From the school, walk through the overflow parking lot and follow the path down to the Red Trail along Lake Wintergreen.